letaprodoit/lapdi-supplier-commissions/README.md

 = Supplier Commissions (CS-Cart Addon) 1.0 =

 Supplier Commissions for CS-Cart allows you to add commissions to supplier products in the store and allow you to monitor the commissions in the admin area (Requires CS-Cart Professional 3.04 and higher and PayPal Pro with Mass Pay turned on).
+You can pay your supplier commissions all at one time using PayPal's MassPay option.
+Payments can be made automatically or manually.
+I highly do not recommend paying suppliers automatically upon user purchasing a product.

 == FEATURES ==
 * Suppliers can sign up via membership